 As a public organisation, we are required to;

 - Publish information to show compliance with the Equality Duty.
-This is done via our Single Equality Policy
+This is done via our Equality, Diversity & Inclusion Policy

 - Publish Equality Objectives which are specific and measurable.

-Our Equality Policy is in line with national guidance and contains information about how the school complies with the Public Sector Equality Duty.
+Our Equality, Diversity & Inclusion Policy is in line with national guidance and contains information about how the school complies with the Public Sector Equality Duty.
 We also give guidance to staff and outside visitors on our approach to promoting equality.

 Our Equality Objectives reflect the school’s priorities and draw upon available data and other evidence.
 Careful analysis of this is undertaken to ensure that we are working to achieve improved outcomes for different groups.